 - Cleanliness is of utmost importance to prevent contamination of materials, tools, and surfaces.

-- Heating and cooling rates should be equivalent as per the manufacturer’s instructions.
+- Heating and cooling rates should be equivalent to the manufacturer’s standards.
 Stacked and multilayer chip capacitors are treated as thermal shock-sensitive, to protect against thermal excursions.

 - Strands of the wires should not be damaged.
 The solder must wet the tinned area of the wire.